-A review of the number of deaths classified as "Homicide" in Charleston County over the past 10 years shows the average number per year is 42.
+Charleston County Coroner's Office - 2018 Annual Report A review of the number of deaths classified as "Homicide" in Charleston County over the past 10 years shows the average number per year is 43.

-2017 "SUICIDE" STATISTICS Suicide is death caused by intentional, self-inflicted injuries.
-In Charleston County during 2017, there were 58 deaths by suicide.
-The most prevalent method of suicide in 2017 was via firearm wound totaling 25.
-There were 14 hangings; 8 overdoses; 1 death from jumping from the Ravenel Bridge and 10 other causes.
+2018 "SUICIDE" STATISTICS Suicide is death caused by intentional, self-inflicted injuries.
+In Charleston County during 2018, there were 73 deaths by suicide.
+The most prevalent method of suicide in 2018 was via firearm wound totaling 40.
+There were fourteen (14) hangings; six (6) overdoses; one death from jumping from the Ravenel Bridge; one death from jumping from the Wando Bridge and eleven (11) other various causes.

-A ten-year review of the number of suicides in Charleston County shows an average of 52 per year.
+A ten-year review of the number of suicides in Charleston County shows an average of 55 per year.

-2017 "ACCIDENT" STATISTICS Accidental deaths are those deaths that are other than natural where there is no evidence of intent, i.e., an unintentional event or chain of events.
-This category includes most motor vehicle accidents, falls, drowning, accidental drug overdoses, fire related deaths, etc. During 2017 there were 246 deaths certified as "Accident".
-The causes include: 105 overdoses, 79 traffic collisions, 43 falls, 8 drownings, 4 asphyxias, 3 fire deaths.
-Four other causes include: Fetal demise after mother died of overdose x 2; one death inhalation of toxic fumes and one surgical accident.
+2018 "ACCIDENT" STATISTICS Accidental deaths are those deaths that are other than natural where there is no evidence of intent; i.e. an unintentional event or chain of events.
+This category includes most motor vehicle accidents, falls, drowning, accidental drug overdoses, fire related deaths, etc. During 2018 there were 264 deaths certified as "Accident".
+The causes include: 117 overdoses; 72 traffic collisions; 55 falls; 5 drownings; 5 boating accidents; 10 other accidents.

-2017 "Natural Death" Statistics In 2017, there were 1,955 deaths reported to the Charleston County Coroner's Office which were classified as "Natural".
-Deaths reported to the office in which the decedent was not attended by a physician or under hospice care was 874.
+2018 "Natural Death" Statistics In 2018, there were 1,886 deaths reported to the Charleston County Coroner's Office which classified as "Natural".
+Deaths reported to the office in which the decedent was not attended by a physician or under hospice care was 831.
 The deputies receiving those reports either responded in person or communicated with medical staff, paramedics, law enforcement officers, family members, etc., present on scene, to determine if the body could be released to a funeral home, pending further investigation.
-Hospice care decedents totaled 1,063.
+Hospice care decedents totaled 1,037.
 There were 18 cases of natural fetal demise reported to the office.
 These reports are preliminarily investigated to determine if further investigation or action is required.
 If so, those deaths are classified in accordance with the investigative findings.
-2017 "Undetermined Death" Statistics In 2017, the Charleston County Coroner's Office deemed 18 deaths were of an "Undetermined" manner.
+2018 "Undetermined Death" Statistics In 2018, the Charleston County Coroner's Office deemed thirteen (13) deaths were of an "Undetermined" manner.
 While a great deal of effort has gone into compiling accurate statistics for this report, they are subject to change as "Causes" and "Manners" of death, dates, etc., may change should new or additional information become available.